 If you’ve been following Venafi for any length of time, you’re probably familiar with John Graham, CISO of Birmingham, Ala.-based conglomerate EBSCO.
 Before I interviewed John for our eBook 7 CISOs Explain Why You Need Machine Identity Management , I researched his background and discovered he had already worked with Venafi on a short video.
 I recommend watching this video, if only to admire John’s great hair—and of course, get his take on certificate management, a primary component of machine identity management.

-While John doesn’t say so straight out in his video, I gleaned that the reason so many organizations and security professionals have their proverbial heads in the sand (which ostriches in fact do not do!) when it comes to machine identity protection is because addressing it seems overwhelming and frankly, terrifying.
+While John doesn’t say so straight out in his video, I gleaned that the reason so many organizations and security professionals have their proverbial heads in the sand (which ostriches in fact do not do!) when it comes to machine identity management is because addressing it seems overwhelming and frankly, terrifying.
 Given what can possibly happen, who wouldn’t want to hide and hope some other part of their security stack magically handles the situation?

 As with loanDepot CISO Billy Spears, I was unable to include John’s more in-depth viewpoints in the CISO eBook.
 Fortunately, this blog post lets me share more of John’s interview.
-I hope it illuminates and fortifies you in your quest for effective machine identity protection!
+I hope it illuminates and fortifies you in your quest for effective machine identity management!

 John Graham: Visibility certainly is one of them.
 It’s that very first piece of knowing what’s there and what’s being consumed.
 If you don’t have that visibility, you won’t know how to tell when an anomaly happens.
 Visibility dovetails into the operational aspects of knowing when certificates are going to expire and making sure they are renewed—and managed overall, too.